drinkcoffee/drinkcoffee.github.io/projects/meetup.md

 ## Who are the audience?

-There are 1752 members of the meetup.com group and 8120 subscribers to the YouTube channel.
-These people come from widely varying backgrounds: blockchain infrastructure developers, application developers, researchers, enthusiasts, venture capitalists, recruiters, and novices.
+There are 1793 members of the meetup.com group and 8960 subscribers to the YouTube channel.
+These people come from widely varying backgrounds: infrastructure developers, application developers, researchers, enthusiasts, venture capitalists, recruiters, and novices.
 The audience typically self-selects to attend talks or watch videos based on the title and their perception of the likely content.
-That said, speakers should assume that the audience will consist of many people conversant with blockchain technologies, and could well include world experts on their topic.
+That said, speakers should assume that the audience will consist of many people conversant with their topic, and could well include world experts on their topic.

 ## How long should my talk be?